- LOOKING TO ADOPT

 A: Please click on "Get Started Today" to receive program fees for all of Gladney's programs.

 Q: Do you allow for gender preference in your domestic adoption programs?

 A: Gender selection is allowed in our New Beginnings program for families adopting a child from foster care.
 Due to the nature of the matching process, gender selection is not possible in any of our domestic infant adoption programs.

 Q: We have four biological children.
 Would Gladney still work with us to adopt a child?

 A: Families who have more than one biological child are encouraged to adopt through our New Beginnings or International programs.
-We accept families with biological children into our Agency Assisted and ABC programs on a limited basis.
+We accept families with biological children into our Domestic Infant on a limited basis.

 Q: How long do we have to be married before we can adopt through Gladney?

 A: Gladney accepts couples into the agency's domestic programs who demonstrate marital stability.
 Length of marriage is just one indicator factored into an overall assessment of the stability of the marital relationship.
-The minimum length of marriage required in order to apply is one year.
+The minimum length of marriage required in order to apply is two years.

 Q: How do I get started on the adoption journey?

 A: Click on the "Get Started Today" link and begin your journey today!